 Cameron University recognizes that all students deserve an equal opportunity to participate in university life and attain a higher education.
 The Student Development Office coordinates accommodations for students with disabilities and develops programs to support disability awareness.
-If an accommodation on the basis of a disability is required, please contact the office prior to the start of the semester or as soon as possible to complete the required documentation for accommodations. office immediately Please contact the (581-2209, student_development@cameron.edu) if you have any concerns or problems with an accommodation or need more information.
+If an accommodation on the basis of a disability is required, please contact the office prior to the start of the semester or as soon as possible to complete the required documentation for accommodations.
+Please contact the office immediately 2209, student development@cameron.edu) if you have any concerns or problems with an accommodation or need more information.